tmihaylova/8-sidor-word-frequencies/README.md

 **Dataset**

 The dataset includes a corpus containing articles from _8 sidor_ published between 2003 and 2012.
-For my analysis, I accessed the data through the concordancer Korp (available through [this link]([url](https://spraakbanken.gu.se/korp/#?corpus=attasidor&cqp=%5B%5D))).
+For my analysis, I accessed the data through the concordancer Korp (available through [this link](https://spraakbanken.gu.se/korp/#?corpus=attasidor&cqp=%5B%5D)).

 To answer my first research question, regarding how women are portrayed in the articles, I searched for keywords including the root _kvinn_.
 Then, to see whether there were any differences compared to articles explicitly mentioning men, I searched for the word _man_ in all its forms (i.e., _man, mannen, män, männen_).
 Searching by root was not possible in this case, since the word changes vowel in plural; therefore, I added all four forms to the search as separate words.

 **Processing the data and analysis**

 I used Python to get the search results from Korp.
 I took inspiration from an earlier project comparing differences in use between the words _maahanmuuttaja_ and _pakolainen_ in Finnish newspapers.
-The project can be accessed through [this link]([url](https://zenodo.org/records/44544)).
+The project can be accessed through [this link](https://zenodo.org/records/44544).

 To clean up my data, I again used Python to remove stopwords.
-I relied on a predefined collection of Swedish stopwords, which is [available on GitHub]([url](https://github.com/stopwords-iso/stopwords-sv)) for free.
+I relied on a predefined collection of Swedish stopwords, which is [available on GitHub](https://github.com/stopwords-iso/stopwords-sv) for free.
 It contains pronouns, numbers, common adjectives and adverbs.
 I also removed all capital letters.

 My initial plan for this project was to create a topic model of the relevant articles mentioning women and men, respectively.
 However, after a closer look at the data I realised that the corpus data has been scrambled for copyright reasons, meaning that all sentences appear in a randomised order.
 The original texts could not be recreated, and creating a topic model of these scrambled sentences would be meaningless.
 For this reason, I decided to focus on word frequencies instead.
 After filtering the search results for both women and men, I extracted the 30 most frequently used words in each case.
-The results have been linked as TXT files.
+The results have been linked to this repository as TXT files.

 **Results and limitations**